Pepeins/Tiktok-user-info/README.md

 Welcome to **TikTok User Info**!
 This is a Python script that allows you to fetch information from TikTok profiles, such as the number of followers, videos, and other profile details.

-> **Important Notice:** Please use this script ethically and in accordance with TikTok's terms of service.
+> **Important:** Please use this script ethically and in accordance with TikTok's terms of service.
 The author is not responsible for any malicious use or violations of platform policies.

 ## Features